jundalisay/spblist/content/en/material/principles/part-2/chapter-03e.md

 An analogy is a ball that displaces the sand, with the most sand being at its surface.

+{{< i s="/graphics/physics/gravityarea.jpg" a="Gravity Territory or Area" >}}

 The bigger and denser the matter, the more space particles are displaced, the larger and stronger the field.

-{{< i s="/graphics/physics/grav.jpg" a="Gravity Pressure" >}}

 When 2 fields meet, they create a channel that lets the displaced space particles stream easier.
 This creates a low space-pressure area between the bodies, and a high pressure one behind them.